-- Bed and Linen Information
+- Bed, Loft and Linen Information

 Amenities and Features

-Every hall has its own unique amenities and features, but all halls offer the following: printing stations, onsite mail, coinless laundry, cleaning supplies, cable and free video streaming services, rec lounges, study lounges, community kitchen, wifi, secure keyless card entrances, and a hall office where individuals can check out various games/videos/entertainment/rec equipment.
+All halls offer the following: printing stations, onsite mail, coinless laundry, cleaning supplies, cable and free video streaming services, rec lounges, study lounges, community kitchen, wifi, secure keyless card entrances, and a hall office where individuals can check out various games/videos/entertainment/rec equipment.

 Each hall also has a full-time hall director and student resident assistants (RAs) who support learning, facilitate community development, and are dedicated to students' security, safety and well-being.
-Weible also has a student assistant hall director.

-*Rates are for the 2023/2024 academic year.
+Rates are for the 2023/2024 academic year.
 Super singles are not available in North Weible.

 Mail: Mail that can fit into a mailbox will be delivered to the hall.